Deltares-research/kenmerkendewaarden/docs/CONTRIBUTING.md

 ## Setup local developer environment

-- download and install Anaconda 64 bit from [anaconda.com](https://www.anaconda.com/download/success)
+- download Miniforge3 from [the miniforge github](https://github.com/conda-forge/miniforge?tab=readme-ov-file#download) and install it with the recommended settings.
-- open anaconda prompt and navigate to the local checkout folder of the repository
+- open Miniforge Prompt and navigate to the local checkout folder of the repository
 - ``conda create --name kw_env python=3.11 git spyder -y`` (``git`` and ``spyder`` are optional)
 - ``conda activate kw_env``
 - ``python -m pip install -e .[dev,docs,examples]`` (pip developer mode, any updates to the local folder are immediately available in your python.
 It also installs all requirements via pip, square brackets are to install optional dependency groups)